jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

 * :ref:`A function in a module is an attribute of the module<test_attribute_error_w_functions>`.
 * :ref:`A variable in a module is an attribute of the module<test_attribute_error_w_variables>`.

-My problem with the tests is that they all show the correct way to use :ref:`attributes<what is a class attribute?>` I made in ``src/attribute_error/__init__.py``.
+My problem with the tests is that they all show the correct way to use :ref:`attributes<what is a object attribute?>` I made in ``src/attribute_error/__init__.py``.
 If someone reads the file_ or runs it, there is no way for them to know how the code relates to :ref:`AttributeError<what causes AttributeError?>` unless they go through the process with me, there has to be a better way.

 ----